Source code for onnx_diagnostic.investigate.input_observer

 default_values: Default values defined by the signature of the function,

-missing: If a named argument (in kwargs) is missing,
+value_if_missing: If an argument is missing,

 a default value will be taken in this dictionary,